Friday, August 8, 2008

 JOY SPOT

-To Sum up this part of our trip… we both fell in love with Holland, Netherlands.
-In the future, we will make a point of venturing more of Holland Netherlands.
-People where generally up beat in their moods and easy to talk too.
-Also cleanliness is essential... everywhere… even the farms are neat and tidy!
-A perfectionists dream!
-Most people in Netherlands could speak English very well and would skip right into speaking English if we had that glazed over look trying to grasp certain words!
+To sum up this part of our trip… we both fell in love with the Netherlands.
+In the future, we will make a point of venturing more of the Netherlands.
+People were generally upbeat and easy to talk to.
+Also, cleanliness is essential... everywhere… even the farms are neat and tidy!

 Travel Berlin